spacemule/LXDesktop/README.md

 1. Place the lxdesktop-session.sh script in a location accessible to the user's account who will log in with it.
 For example, /opt/lxdesktop/bin/lxdesktop-session.sh
 2. Create an xsession file using sample.desktop as a template.
-3. Place that file in a directory that your display manager will see
+3. Place that file in a directory that your display manager will see.
+Looks like the default is usually /usr/share/xsessions.
+Arch Wiki says it's fine to play around there, but I don't like messing with the /usr directory.
+Make a snapshot, or, if you know another option to get this seen by the display manager, let me know!
 4. Logout and login choosing the new xsession

 # Troubleshooting